ankorstore/yokai-contrib/fxclockwork/README.md

 ## Overview

-This module provides to your Fx application a [Clockwork.Clock](https://github.com/jonboulle/clockwork), that you can `inject` anywhere.
+This module provides to your [Yokai](https://github.com/ankorstore/yokai) application a [clockwork.Clock](https://github.com/jonboulle/clockwork), that you can `inject` anywhere.

 ## Installation